 On June 30, 2021, the federal and provincial governments announced funding support for the Cogswell District Energy System.
 The project will support a district energy system that supplies renewable energy from the nearby Halifax Wastewater Treatment Facility’s wastewater effluent to six mixed-use buildings within the district.

 - How much will the Cogswell District project cost taxpayers?

 The completion of the Cogswell District project is expected to cost approximately $122.6 million (gross) and span fiscal years 2021-22 to 2024-25.

 This project has the potential to be primarily self-funded in the long term once construction is over and the redevelopment of the area is completed.
 The sale of land, utility cost sharing, and the subsequent property taxes will help off-set the front-end investment and generate long-term recurring revenue for the municipality.

 The initial estimate for the cost of the redevelopment was $65 million in 2014 and was based on the high level conceptual plan for the Cogswell District.
 Updated estimates were prepared by professional cost consultants and presented during in-camera sessions to Regional Council at both the 60 per cent and 90 per cent design stages.
 The estimated cost for the redevelopment had increased from what was presented in 2014.
 This was expected to occur as the design progressed through the more detailed phases.
 Similarly, updates to the real estate assessment report revealed the projected revenues from the development blocks created by the project also had increased.
-The project budget reflected in the 2021/22 Capital Plan is $95M.

 - Who will be conducting the work at the Cogswell District site?